 The Feature Analysis pane is illustrated below.
 This pane contains a number of categories and each category contains tools.
 To view the tools within a category, click the expand or collapse button on the left side of the category.

-Open the Analysis Environments dialog box
+Open the Analysis Environments dialog box.

 Return to the Details pane.

-Expand the category to view tools within.
+Expand the category to view the tools it contains.

 View help about the category.